Model Action Patterns by Jim Gillies A.Dip CBM

 Fixed action patterns, also known as model action patterns, are a series or sequence of behaviours that occur in animals.
 Once the sequence is initiated, it becomes unchangeable and will be carried out to completion.
 This is regardless of changes in the sign or environmental releasing stimulus.
 This initial stimulus triggers the fixed action pattern of a particular organism.
 Fixed action patterns are produced by a neural network known as the innate releasing mechanism (Nelson, 2005).

-There are number of key points relating to FAP’s
+There are number of key points relating to FAP’s or MAP’s

 1. A behaviour independent from learning